Mohammed-Elmorsy/Empora/README.md

-# E-Commerce Platform
+# Empora

-A modern, full-stack e-commerce platform built with Next.js 15 and Nest.js using a monorepo architecture.
+A modern, full-stack e-commerce platform built with Next.js 15 and Nest.js using a monorepo architecture and Test-Driven Development (TDD).

 ## Tech Stack